 Technical analysis

-Technical Analysis on the other hand involves studying past market data, particularly price movement, to forecast future trends.
-You can carry out analysis using tools like charts, indicators, and patterns, you can easily identify trends, market strength, and potential price reversals.
+Technical Analysis, on the other hand, involves studying past market data, particularly price movement, to forecast future trends.
+You can analyse using tools such as charts, indicators, and patterns, and easily identify trends, market strength, and potential price reversals.

-Our focus in this article is Technical Analysis and we will be taking into consideration the necessary tools used for analyzing volatility indices.
+Our focus in this article is on Technical Analysis, and we will consider the tools used to analyse volatility indices.

 1. Charts